Hutovo Fortress: History

 A massive circular building, which was later encircled with walls, existed in 1714 as a tower in Captaincy of Stolac.
 A retinue of 7-8 guards guarded the pass and collected taxes.
-Between 1795-1802, Hajj-Mehmed-Beg commanded the fort, and was entitled to a cut of the taxes paid by Nevesinje.
+Between 1795 and 1802, Hajj-Mehmed-Beg commanded the fort, and was entitled to a cut of the taxes paid by Nevesinje.
 He turned the building into a proper fortification before 1802.
 There are two stone tablets placed at the fort (8 in total in the town).

 Hajji-Mehmed-Beg-Rizvanbegović, was a son of captain Zulfikar-bey Rizvanbegović.
 In XVIII century Rizvanbegović tribe took the captainy over from the Šarić family.

 When the Herzegovinian uprising of 1875 began, the Ottoman army conquered the Hutovo fortress.
 In one of the assaults by the rebels, under the leadership of Ivan Musić, the city itself was set on fire and every wooden construction was no more.
-The fort itself was abandoned during the Herzegovinian uprising of 1875-1878.
+The fort itself was abandoned during the Herzegovinian uprising of 1875–1878.